Last Updated: 25-2-2020 11:35

 c) The subject in each category is: “OPEN”, unless otherwise stated in the competition programme.

-d) PRINTS are to be mounted to the dimensions stated in Rule 3 above.
-Digital Images should be in accordance with Rule 4 above.
+d) PRINTS are to be mounted to the dimensions stated in Rule 2 on rules page.
+Digital Images should be in accordance with Rule 3.

 e) Previously entered photos in the ‘Shot of the Year competition’ are not eligible for entry again.